Karumi/project-quality-assurance/ios-quality-assurance.md

 * Do not track more code than needed.

-* Setup a proper ignore file.
+* Setup a proper ignore file, a good example for Swift can be found [here:] (https://github.com/github/gitignore/blob/master/Swift.gitignore)

 ## Project tooling ##